 Goal and background

-We look forward to your application and will screen it as soon as we have received it.
-The screening will continue until the position has been filled.
+Screening of applications will start as soon as applications are received and will continue until the position has been filled.